-For twelve days, the president-elect's train moved east, stopping in several northern cities and towns where Lincoln delivered short speeches.
+For 12 days, the president-elect's train moved east, stopping in several northern cities and towns where Lincoln delivered short speeches.
 Recognizing at one stop the power of a symbol, Lincoln clutched the folds of an American flag while appealing to his audience to stand by him, as he by the flag.
 Inside Philadelphia's Independence Hall, he asserted his reverence for the Declaration of Independence, which provided "hope to the world for all future time."
 Here, Lincoln admitted that he "would rather be assassinated" than surrender the principles of the Declaration.

 Abraham Lincoln’s inaugural ceremonies elicited all the normal excitement, but the presence of armed soldiers along Pennsylvania Avenue and atop the Capitol proved that these were extraordinary times.
 On March 4, 1861, Abraham Lincoln affirmed his charge to "preserve, protect, and defend the Constitution of the United States."